nicolafranchini/venomaps/readme.txt

 Activate the plugin through the Plugins menu in WordPress Create a new map under VenoMaps > Add New
-Select the generated shortcode and insert it inside any post or page, or search VenoMaps among Blocks Use the VenoMaps widget to select a map and insert it inside your sidebars Optionally add new styles inside Settings > VenoMaps
+Select the generated shortcode and insert it inside any post or page, or search VenoMaps among Blocks Use the VenoMaps block to select a map and insert it inside your sidebars Optionally add new styles inside Settings > VenoMaps

 == Frequently Asked Questions ==